Magnification Shape Styling in Lens Insets in Julia

 If you don’t supply the line styles, you get the previous default.

-I made a pull request for this change just a few days ago (a request that my changes to the code be incorporated into the library).
-That you can use it already is a testament to the excellent stewardship of this package and the dedication of its maintainers, and an example of the cooperative community around Julia projects in general.
+I made a pull request for this change just a few days before (a request that my changes to the code be incorporated into the library).
+That you were able to use it so soon is a testament to the excellent stewardship of this package and the dedication of its maintainers, and an example of the cooperative community around Julia projects in general.
+In an article in LWN I described how convenient Julia’s superb package manager makes it to hack on public packages like Plots.